zertyz/reactive-messaging/PLANNING.md

 # Done

+**(n11)** 2024-02-07: Simplify our API: REMOVE `ResponsiveMessages`, as it is completely not needed!!
+The reason is:
+  * `is_disconnect_message()` can be done on the processor logic with `stream.take_until(|outgoing_message| outgoing_message == DISCONNECT_MESSAGE)`
+  * `is_no_answer_message()` can be done with `stream.filter(...)`\
+Also, consider the feasibility of also removing all those responsive/unresponsive methods and macros in the client and server code!
+  * Can the same function be overloaded by a different generic parameter?
+If so, a `where` can be added to the responsive variant requiring the item type on the output stream to implement the serialization.
+Anyway... this is too speculative at this point and, probably, impossible to do right now.
+  * Is it possible to add a `.to_responsive_stream()` to `Stream`?
+If so, that would be 100% cool!!
+  * The proposed solution above has the benefit of restoring the possibility of "sending a disconnect message", not allowed after removing `ResponsiveMessages`: for this, simply call `.map_to_responsive_stream(|item| (item.to_send, item.to_yield) )` or anything with a better name.

 **(r10)** 2024-01-28: TECH DEBT followup for **(f6)**: Remodel "events", improve event firing tests, refactor duplicated code, simplify the API
 1) Remodel `ConnectionEvents`: with the introduction of the Composite Protocols (that allows using several processors), several event handlers